Skip to main content

 Implementation Reference

-• The handler function that executes the api_post tool: sends POST request with provided data and headers, retrieves response, and returns formatted result or error.
+• The actual handler function that executes the api_post tool logic.
+It sends a POST request using Playwright's APIRequestContext, passing the data and headers from the arguments, and returns the response status and body.

 async function handleApiPost(client: APIRequestContext, args: any): Promise<{ toolResult: CallToolResult }> {